 David and Cheryl have three adult children and two grandchildren (whose pictures he will happily show you).
 Ordained in the Presbyterian Church (U.S.A.) in 1999, David holds a doctorate in philosophy from DePaul University and a masters in religious studies from the University of Chicago Divinity School.

-Contact Art at email@example.com.
+Contact David at firstname.lastname@example.org.

 Christa is a life long advocate for social justice and peace.
 She graduated from Marshall University in Huntington, WV with a degree in sociology.
 Christa completed her senior thesis on the local food movement in a community with very little access to healthy, local food and helped open the first local food hub in the area.
 Most recently, Christa worked at a non-profit in Camden, NJ called the Neighborhood Center, an organization dedicated to providing a safe and educational space for children of all ages in a city plagued by violence and poverty.

 Contact Christa at email@example.com.

-Contact abby at firstname.lastname@example.org.
+Contact Lucy at firstname.lastname@example.org.

-Whitney Palmer, Assistant Treasurer
+Whitney Palmer, Treasurer